jerinka/postgresql-with-docker-compose/README.md

 1. start service: `docker-compose up`

 ## Connect to the Database

+There are multiple ways of connecting to the database container.
+In this example, we will drop into the database container and use the psql client software that is already installed in the database container.

 ```
 docker-compose run database bash # drop into the container shell
 database# psql --host=database --username=unicorn_user --dbname=rainbow_database